Submit an Article

 Abstract

-Essence of metallurgical furnace operation.
-Modern metallurgical furnaces are most properly regarded as complex physical and chemical units, in which a whole complex of diverse in nature processes occur.
+The essence of metallurgical furnace operation.
+Modern metallurgical furnaces are most properly regarded as complex physicochemical units, in which a whole complex of processes diverse in nature occur.
 If we combine these processes into their most characteristic varieties, we can distinguish the following: technological, heat exchange, energy, movement of gases, movement of materials and products.
-All of them proceed in the working space in close mutual connection and mutual conditionality and often coincide in their purpose and definition.
-For example, the technological process of oxidation of sulfides is simultaneously and energetic, providing the necessary for the operation of the furnace heat release.
+All of them proceed in the working space in close mutual connection and interdependence and often coincide in their purpose and nature.
+For example, the technological process of oxidation of sulfides is simultaneously an energetic process, providing the heat release necessary for the furnace operation.
 The movement of molten slag in ore-thermal electric furnaces is simultaneously a process of convective heat exchange in the bath.
-The main of these processes, of course, is technological, so the basic parameters of metallurgical furnaces and the development of all processes in them should provide the technological process optimal flow conditions with the best qualitative and quantitative indicators.
+The main process among these, of course, is technological, so the basic parameters of metallurgical furnaces and the development of all processes in them should provide optimal flow conditions for the technological process with the best qualitative and quantitative indicators.

 Область исследования: